It from Bit, Bit from It

 The Lossless Limit Cannot Be Reached

 There is a catch.
-The lossless limit is never achieved in practice.
+The lossless limit is never achieved in practice — and Bianconi's "Gravity from Entropy" theory suggests it cannot be achieved in principle.

 The Synchronization Tax Returns

 At this point, the connection to The Synchronization Tax should be clear.
-Time itself is the cost — the price we pay when two otherwise isolated systems must agree on what happened.
+Time is the relative entropy two systems produce when they force their descriptions of reality into agreement.
 Whether you are collapsing a quantum wavefunction, synchronizing a distributed database, or clearing a wire transfer, the mechanism is similar.
 To have a shared reality, systems must interact.
-And interaction costs (thermodynamic) entropy.
+And interaction produces relative entropy.

 Rovelli's framework illuminates why.
 "Collapse" is not a mysterious event; it is the establishment of a correlation between systems.
 Before the correlation exists, the systems share no timeline — they are concurrent, superposed, each evolving in its own isolated frame.
 After the correlation, they share a fact.
 They agree on what happened.

-But establishing that correlation requires physical interaction.
-And physical interaction dissipates energy.
-The "synchronization tax" I described — transaction fees, wire delays, the billable hours of lawyers and accountants — is the macroscopic echo of this quantum truth.
+But establishing that correlation requires physical interaction — and physical interaction produces relative entropy.
+The synchronization tax I described — transaction fees, wire delays, the billable hours of lawyers and accountants — is the macroscopic expression of this quantum principle.
+These costs do not merely accompany coordination; they constitute it.
+Without the divergence, there would be no shared fact, no causal order, no time.

 In the lossless limit, correlation would be free.
-Systems could agree without paying the price.
 But the lossless limit is unreachable — and so we pay.
-We pay with entropy in physics, with fees in finance, with the friction of every human institution that coordinates private knowledge into public fact.
+In physics, with relative entropy.
+In finance, with fees.
+In every human institution, with the friction of coordinating private knowledge into public fact.

 We don't just have information about the world.
-We are part of the web of information that constitutes the world.
-We are not watching reality from outside; we are woven into it, one correlation at a time — paying the synchronization tax with every thread we spin.
+We are part of the web of correlations that constitutes it.
+We are not watching reality from outside; we are woven into it, one synchronization at a time — and the tax we pay with every thread is not a toll extracted from us but the very tension that holds the fabric together.